Appendix E: University Academic Integrity Policy

 - Role of Vice Provost and Dean of Student Affairs: The Vice Provost and Dean of Student Affairs makes the final decision after receiving the recommendation of the Case Resolution Board.

-- Role of Associate Director for Student Conduct: The Associate Director for Student Conduct oversees the Student Conduct Process in cases of academic integrity violations, including training the pool of Case Resolution Board members on the details of the Academic Integrity Policy.
+- Role of Director for Student Conduct: The Director for Student Conduct oversees the Student Conduct Process in cases of academic integrity violations, including training the pool of Case Resolution Board members on the details of the Academic Integrity Policy.

 - Role of Case Resolution Board: The Case Resolution Board (CRB) hears cases of students accused of separable violations, or nonseparable violations that would be a second-time offense.
 Case Resolution Boards consist of members of the faculty, staff, and students.